-Our Board currently consists of nine members.
+Our Board currently consists of eight members.
 In accordance with the terms of our Articles of Association, our Board is divided into three classes, Class I, Class II and Class III, with members of each class serving staggered three-year terms.
 The members of the classes are divided as follows:

-- the Class I directors are Ekaterina Malievskaia, David Norton and Wayne Riley and their terms will expire at the annual general meeting to be held in 2024; - the Class II directors are Thomas Lönngren, Robert McQuade and Kabir Nath, and their terms will expire at the annual general meeting to be held in 2025; and - the Class III directors are George Goldsmith, Annalisa Jenkins and Linda McGoldrick, and their terms will expire at the Meeting.
+- the Class I directors are David Norton and Wayne Riley and their terms will expire at the Meeting; - the Class II directors are Thomas Lönngren, Robert McQuade and Kabir Nath, and their terms will expire at the annual general meeting to be held in 2025; and - the Class III directors are Annalisa Jenkins, Daphne Karydas and Linda McGoldrick, and their terms will expire at the annual general meeting to be held in 2026.